lauvergn/QuantumModelLib/ReadMe_NewPotential.md

 - **dnQ**: a vector of dnS_t type which will contain coordinate values (and derivatives).
 - **nderiv**: an argument to control the derivative order (normally, it is not used).

-The transformation has to be provided.
+The transformation has to be implemented.

 ## 2) **Model_m.f90** modifications